Crown Jewel of the Red River Gorge

 Muir Valley News

-Muir Valley's 13th Annual Trail Day will be held on Saturday, September 24.
+Muir Valley's 14th Annual Trail Day will be held on Saturday, September 23.
 Once again, there are many projects to do that will help preserve Muir's infrastructure and status as the "Crown Jewel of the Red River Gorge.
-Registration is closed for this event as we have completely filled the one hundred positions needed for this year's projects.
+Registration will close after the first 100 people sign up to volunteer for this event.
+So, hurry to get your name on our list.

 Posted July 1, 2015

 Muir Valley's 12th Annual Trail Day will be held on Saturday, September 26.
 Once again, there are many projects to do that will help preserve Muir's infrastructure and status as the "Crown Jewel of the Red River Gorge.
 To participate in this amazing event, please click here to pre-register.

 Posted February 21, 2015